 All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

 The schedule of pay dates for the 2022-2023 school year follows: